-We know that interoception has such a vital influence on both our physical and emotional health; so let’s start by talking about our physical health.
-Our bodies are designed to send us important messages about how our body is feeling, what is the condition of our body, and that’s all happening because of this sense called interoception.
-Interoception is how we are feeling sensations coming from our body, telling us important information about what our body needs for health and well-being.

-Pain, for example, we feel pain because of interoception.
-Pain is a response that’s happening within our body that alerts us that something is off, something is going on within our body, especially in cases of acute pain.
+We know that interoception has such a vital influence on both our physical and emotional health.
+So let’s start by talking about our physical health.
+Our bodies are designed to send us important messages about how our body is feeling and what the condition of our body it.
+That’s all happening because of this sense called interoception.
+Interoception is how we are able to feel sensations coming from our body which tell us important information about what our body needs for health and wellbeing.
+For example, we feel pain because of interoception.
+Pain is a response that’s happening within our body that alerts us that something is off, that something is going on within our body; especially in cases of acute pain.

-Maybe you have an injury, and that acute signal of pain can alert us that something is off in our body and that we need to do something to take care of it.
+Maybe you have an injury and that acute signal of pain can alert us that something is off in our body and that we need to do something to take care of it.
 In cases of chronic pain, interoception is also at play.
-Many times, people that experience chronic pain are sent messages by people that mean well, but maybe they’re getting these messages that their body has a faulty messaging system, and they begin to mistrust their body.
+Many times, people that experience chronic pain are sent messages by people that mean well, but maybe their body has a faulty messaging system.
+Because of this, they begin to mistrust their body.
 They begin to really disconnect many times from their body because of their chronic pain.
-Working on noticing and trusting these sensations that are coming from our body has an incredible impact on our long-term physical health.
-Therefore, really taking the time to notice and to understand our interoceptive signals is vital to being able to successfully care for our body’s needs.
+It’s important to work on noticing and beginning to trust these sensations that are coming from our body.
+This has an incredible impact on our long term physical health.
+Really taking the time to notice and to understand our interoceptive signals is vital to being able to successfully care for our body’s needs.

 The same holds true on the emotional side of things.
-These interoceptive signals are giving us clues not only to the physical condition of our body, but the emotional condition of our body.
+These interoceptive signals are also giving us clues not only to the physical condition of our body, but the emotional condition of our body.
 How is our emotional wellbeing?
 Are we feeling comfort?
 Are we feeling discomfort?
-Are we able to understand these messages coming from our body so that we know what our body needs to promote as much comfort as possible?
+Are we being able to understand these messages coming from our body so that we know what our body needs to promote as much comfort as possible?
 Maybe it’s noticing a certain feeling in your body.
-For me, I get a really tight feeling in my chest when I am getting anxious, and being more aware of that has helped me begin to manage my anxiety in a more successful way.
+For me, I get a really tight feeling in my chest when I’m getting anxious, and being more aware of that has helped me begin to manage my anxiety in a more successful way.

 There’s no right or wrong way to start tuning in to notice the way your body feels.
 There’s also no right or wrong way for your body to feel.
-We really need to celebrate how uniquely different all of our bodies are.
+And we really need to celebrate how uniquely different all of our bodies are.
 I think that we’re getting a little bit better, but for so long, many people have had their inner experiences invalidated, and we need to get better at validating each person’s personal inner experience.